The Real Housewives of Atlanta season 11

-This season marked the final appearance of Shamari DeVoe.
+This season marked the only appearance of Shamari DeVoe.

 Cast

 Following the conclusion of the tenth season, Shereé Whitfield, Kenya Moore, and Kim Zolciak-Biermann left the show.
 For the eleventh season, NeNe Leakes, Kandi Burruss, Cynthia Bailey and Porsha Williams all returned to the series, with Eva Marcille being promoted to the main cast and singer of R&B girl group, Blaque, Shamari DeVoe joining the cast as a Housewife.

 Elsewhere, Marlo Hampton once again returned in a recurring capacity, while Tanya Sam was introduced as a "friend of the housewives" through her connection with Leakes and later Marcille.
 In addition to this, Yovanna Momplaisir is introduced as a guest this season through her connection with Leakes, with Shamea Morton also making guest appearances.